ethersphere/swarm-docs/contents/incentivization.rst

 .. important::

-   Incentivized nodes need to be connected on the same smart contract platform
+   Incentivized nodes need to be connected on the same smart contract platform.

 Incentivized nodes need to provide their operating blockchain platform at boot via command line parameter (`swap-backend-url`).